wpgp/foot/README.md

 <https://github.com/settings/tokens> and generating a personal token
 with ‘repo’ level access.
 This will be a long character string.

-Alternatively, clone the repository and install using the code in using the code in `./pkg_build.R`
+Alternatively, clone the repository and install using the code in `./pkg_build.R`

 Note that building and running the code may require additional packages:
 `stars`, `raster`, `sf`, `data.table`, `lwgeom`, `purrr`. et al.